 - By 2050, it is estimated that there will be more plastic in the sea than fish.

-A recent report from the UN Environment Program and the World Resources Institute revealed that by mid-2018, 27 countries had adopted legislation to either ban or restrict single use straws.
-Commercial organisations will be required to adopt sustainable, eco-friendly options in these countries where legislation now requires them to do so.
-Global fast food brands such as Starbucks, McDonalds and Pret a Manger, for example, have pledged to remove plastic straws from their outlets, with many other smaller chains and businesses also doing their bit for the environment.
+A recent report from the UN Environment Program and the World Resources Institute revealed that by mid-2018, 27 countries had adopted legislation to either ban or restrict single-use straws.
+Commercial organizations will be required to adopt sustainable, eco-friendly options in these countries where legislation now requires them to do so.
+Global fast-food brands such as Starbucks, McDonald’s, and Pret a Manger, for example, have pledged to remove plastic straws from their outlets, with many other smaller chains and businesses also doing their bit for the environment.

-The alternative to a plastic straw, is a paper straw.
+The alternative to a plastic straw is a paper straw.
 (There are other options such as metal, glass – or even pasta straws in production).
-A global increase in the demand for paper straws is of course good news for paper manufacturers and for printers too.
-A number of companies within the paper and print sector are responding to the ever-changing needs of business and consumers, and developing specialist niche business units focused on producing high-quality, eco-friendly paper straw options.
+A global increase in the demand for paper straws is, of course, good news for paper manufacturers and for printers too.
+A number of companies within the paper and print sector are responding to the ever-changing needs of business and consumers, and developing specialized niche business units focused on producing high-quality, eco-friendly paper straw options.

 The buzz words for paper straw production are strength, recyclable, compostable and bio-degradable.
 The strength of the straw will be determined by the grade of the paper used in its production – strong enough for the user to enjoy their soft drink or cocktail, for instance, without it collapsing before the drink is finished.
 For the environment, using uncoated paper stock and ensuring there are no microplastics in the glue used in its production reduces the carbon footprint of the paper straw considerably.
 The production method of spiral-winding the paper to make the straw is fundamentally the same as it was in the late 1880s but it is of course now faster, more efficient and more consistent.

-Emma Smith, PG Paper’s International Business Development Manager for Europe and North Africa, has seen a dramatic increase in the number of customer enquiries and orders for wet strength bleached kraft.
+Emma Smith, PG Paper’s International Business Development Manager for Europe and North Africa, has seen a dramatic increase in the number of customer inquiries and orders for wet strength bleached kraft.

 She added, “speed, runnability and the wet strength of the kraft are key considerations for our customers purchasing raw materials for straw manufacturing within their own facilities.
 With our long-established, enviable links with mills across the globe, PG Paper successfully supplies a large number of customers and manufacturers looking for an environmentally-sound paper solution.”